GTPB/IBB21/index.md

 ---

 **Note:** Bioinformatics hands-on training happens regularly at the IGC.
 A variety of themes is offered using consistent methods for the design and delivery of training courses.
-Please check this [website](http://gtpb.igc.gulbenkian.pt").
+Please checktthe [website of the GTPB Programme](http://gtpb.igc.gulbenkian.pt) .

 **Webpage created by [Goncalo Leiria](https://twitter.com/GndLeiria).**